fernand-o/trello-card-aging/README.md

 The aging is applied in 3 states, at 7, 14, or 28 days without any action in the card.

 Important reminder: In the official power up, the card aging is removed if someone just change the card position (drag and drop) inside a list.
 This extension considers the last activity of the card, what might be a comment, atacchment, anything who left a log inside the card.

+To-do:
+- [ ] Choose wich date the aging effect will be based on.
+- [ ] Choose wich boards should be ignored.
+- [ ] Choose the position of the labels.
+- [ ] Define formats for the displayed information.